Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-Semiconductors have been an essential part of the information revolution which reshaped our society.
-Modern society would not exist without this vital resource.
-Moreover, semiconductors are fundamental to many sustainability solutions such as automation, smart infrastructure, electrification, and virtualization.
+Semiconductors have been a vital component of the information revolution, which has profoundly reshaped our society.
+Modern society would not exist without this essential resource.
+Moreover, semiconductors are fundamental to many sustainability solutions, including automation, innovative infrastructure, electrification, and virtualization.
 One of the consequences of this tremendous growth is the constant generation of e-waste (electronic waste).
-E-wastes are various forms of electric and electronic equipment that have ceased to be of value to their users or no longer satisfy their original purpose.
-E-waste products have exhausted their utility value through either redundancy, replacement, or breakage and include both “white goods” such as refrigerators, washing machines, and microwaves and “brown goods” such as televisions, radios, computers, and cell phones.
+E-waste is various forms of electric and electronic equipment that have ceased to be of value to their users or no longer serve their original purpose.
+E-waste products have exhausted their utility value through redundancy, replacement, or breakage and include both “white goods,” such as refrigerators, washing machines, and microwaves, and “brown goods,” such as televisions, radios, computers, and cell phones.
 Given that the information and technology revolution has exponentially increased the use of new electronic equipment, it has also produced growing volumes of obsolete products; e-waste is one of the fastest-growing waste streams.
-Although e-waste contains complex combinations of highly toxic substances that pose a danger to health and the environment, many of the products also contain recoverable precious materials, making it a different kind of waste compared with traditional municipal waste.
+Although e-waste contains complex combinations of highly toxic substances that pose a danger to health and the environment, many of the products also contain recoverable precious materials, making it a distinct type of waste compared to traditional municipal waste.

 What is the Waste Challenge?

-Currently, the world produces up to 50 million tons of e-waste a year and, according to a report from the Platform for Accelerating the Circular Economy (PACE) and the UN E-Waste Coalition, that number is expected to reach 120 million tons per year by 2050 if current trends continue.
-In 2017, more than 44 million tons of electronic and electrical waste was produced—that’s more than thirteen pounds for every person living on our planet.
-The annual value of global e-waste is estimated at over $62.5 billion, greater than the GDP of over 123 countries.
-With e-waste as the fastest-growing waste stream in the world, the UN has called this issue a “tsunami of e-waste.”
+Currently, the world produces up to 50 million tons of e-waste annually, and, according to a report from the Platform for Accelerating the Circular Economy (PACE) and the UN E-Waste Coalition, this number is expected to reach 120 million tons per year by 2050 if current trends continue.
+In 2017, more than 44 million tons of electronic and electrical waste were produced—that’s more than thirteen pounds for every person living on our planet.
+The annual value of global e-waste is estimated to be over $62.5 billion, surpassing the GDP of more than 123 countries.
+With e-waste being the fastest-growing waste stream in the world, the UN has described this issue as a “tsunami of e-waste.”

 Key questions